 Written by Georgie Makary, 2026 - All rights reserved

-Autism Spectrum Disorder (ASD), or simply autism, is a highly genetic neurodevelopmental condition with considerable variation in how it presents.
+Autism Spectrum Disorder (ASD), or simply autism, is a highly genetic neurodevelopmental profile with considerable variation in how it presents.
 Although there are common underlying features, autistic individuals often show unique patterns in cognition, behaviour and day-to-day functioning.
-In general, these features involve differences in social communication and interaction, sensory integration and behavioural patterns that may be repetitive or more narrowly ranged when compared to neurotypical development (American Psychiatric Association, 2013).
+In general, these features involve differences in social communication and interaction, sensory experiences, and cognitive and behavioural patterns that may be repetitive or restrictive (American Psychiatric Association, 2013).

-Autism is recognised as a heterogeneous condition, meaning that its presentation can differ significantly between individuals.
-This diversity has informed the use of the term “spectrum,” reflecting a move away from earlier, more rigid conceptualisations (Wing et al., 2011).
-The spectrum is not a linear, sliding scale; it is a complex wheel of overlapping characteristics including sensory processing, language, social differences, tics and repetitive behaviours, communication differences, emotional regulation, special interests, executive functioning and learning differences (Pender et al., 2020).
+Autism is a heterogeneous neurotype, meaning that it presents in vastly different ways between individuals.
+This diversity of presentation has informed the use of the term “spectrum,” reflecting a move away from earlier, more rigid pathology (Wing et al., 2011).
+The spectrum is not a linear, sliding scale but a complex wheel of overlapping characteristics including sensory processing, unique language skills, tics and repetitive behaviours, social differences, special interests and differences in executive functioning and learning (Pender et al., 2020).

-Earlier understandings framed autism in categorical terms based on observable behaviours like avoiding eye contact and a flat, monotone voice.
-More recent perspectives adopt a dimensional approach, recognising that while individuals may share core traits, the way these traits manifest vary widely.
-This variability is evident not only in the expression of core characteristics, but also adaptive functioning and the level of support needed in everyday life (Lord et al., 2020).
+Earlier understandings framed autism in categorical terms based on observable behaviours like avoiding eye contact or a flat, monotone voice.
+More recent neuroaffirming frameworks adopt a dimensional approach, recognising that while individuals may share core autistic traits, the way these manifest vary widely (Lord et al., 2020).

 Eye contact is a good example, often experienced as uncomfortable or physically painful for the autistic community.
-This may lead one individual to avoid making eye contact due to discomfort.
-However, another individual may force prolonged eye contact for fear of being socially rude.
-This variability in how a core characteristic can be expressed is reflected in contemporary diagnostic frameworks, where autism is understood both as a clinical diagnosis and a broad range of lived experiences, abilities, personality characteristics and adaptations (American Psychiatric Association, 2013; Lord et al., 2020; Pender et al., 2020).
+This may lead one individual to avoid making eye contact due to discomfort, while another individual may force prolonged eye contact for fear of being perceived as rude or not paying attention.
+This variability shows how adaptive functioning alters the way a core characteristic is expressed between individuals.
+Autism is understood both as a clinical diagnosis and a broad range of lived experiences, abilities, personality characteristics and adaptations (American Psychiatric Association, 2013; Lord et al., 2020; Pender et al., 2020).

-Lilly Pilly approaches autism not as a condition to be fixed, but as a valid and meaningful way of experiencing and interacting with the world.
-The focus is on supporting individuals to better understand their own strengths, needs, and communication styles, rather than attempting to retrain or suppress autistic traits.
-Therapy is guided by a neuroaffirming framework that prioritises acceptance, self-understanding, and identity.
+Lilly Pilly approaches autism not as a condition to be fixed, but as a valid neurotype and meaningful way of experiencing and interacting with the world.
+The focus is on supporting individuals to better understand their own strengths, adaptive needs and communication styles, rather than attempting to retrain or suppress autistic traits.
+Therapy is guided by this neuroaffirming framework that prioritises acceptance, self-understanding and identity.

 References